Cottbus: Names

-The placename Cottbus is derived from the Lower Sorbian personal name Chóśebud, which in turn means "cheerful watchman" or "vigilant hero".
+The placename Cottbus is derived from the Lower Sorbian personal name Chóśebuz, which in turn means "cheerful watchman" or "vigilant hero".
 The name of the place can thus be interpreted as "settlement of Chóśebud".
 At its first documented mention in 1156, the spelling was Chotibus; in 1301, the manor was referred to as opidum et castrum Kotebuz.
 In documents from 1348 and 1386, the town appears as Kothebus.
 The spelling Kottbus first appears in 1391.

 Until the beginning of the 20th century, the spelling of the city's name was disputed.
 In Berlin, the spelling "Kottbus" was preferred, and it is still used for the capital's Kottbusser Tor ("Cottbus Gate").
 Locally the traditional spelling "Cottbus" (which defies standard German-language rules) was preferred, and it is now used in most circumstances.
 Because the official spelling used locally before the spelling reforms of 1996 had contravened even the standardized spelling rules already in place, the Standing Committee for Geographical Names stressed the urgent recommendation that geographical names should respect the national spelling standards.

 A citizen of the city may be identified as either a "Cottbuser" or a "Cottbusser".

 According to the city's main statutes, its official name is Cottbus/Chóśebuz.
 In addition to its name, it also carries the designation "University City" (Universitätsstadt / Uniwersitne město).